Did you know …

 The Spanish Golden Visa: Benefits for US citizens moving to Spain

 The Spain Golden Visa is a residency-by-investment program that allows non-European Union citizens, including US citizens, to obtain a residency permit in Spain by investing in Spanish real estate.
 To qualify for the visa, the investor must make a minimum investment of €500,000 in Spanish property.
-Once the visa is granted, the investor and their family members can live, work, and study in Spain, as well as travel freely within the Schengen area.
+Once the visa is granted, the investor and their family members can live, work, and study in Spain.
+You can also travel freely within the Schengen area.

 Benefits of the Spanish Golden Visa for US Citizens include: